Are you looking for solo female travel trips?

 Visit a destination with a similar culture

-“For your first country abroad as a chick, I strongly suggest going somewhere the culture (and language) is similar to your own.
+“For your first country abroad as a chick, one of the safest places to travel alone is going somewhere the culture (and language) is similar to your own.

 I don’t care how much you prepare, or how much you have traveled with others before, that first trip will be difficult and going somewhere you can figure your head out and not have to worry about a language barrier is key.